canalplus/rx-player/doc/api/Miscellaneous/Text_Tracks.md

 ---

 The `Language` is used to know the language the track is in.
-The rules are the same than for DASH:
+The rules are the same as for
+DASH:

 The rx-player understand the following standards: